Why Most Digestion Remedies Cause More Harm Than Good...

 It's not possible with oral probiotics.
 Most get burned up in the stomach acid, while the ones that DO survive only make it to the small intestine — Which is NOT where they're supposed to be.

-Chances are your large intestine does not need more bacteria.
-In fact, your small intestine needs much less bacteria.
+Chances are the large intestine does not need more bacteria.
+In fact, the small intestine needs much less bacteria.

 So probiotics when taken orally, are counter productive.

 In fact, a recent study showed that oral probiotics actually slowed down the rebuilding of a normal gut microbiome.

 The clinical trial published in the the Cell Journal, showed that 'probiotic use led to delays in the normal healthy bacteria re-establishing themselves.'